AntonisGkortzis/islander/guide.md

 * Go [scuba-diving](http://enjoythessaly.com/activities/scuba-diving/446-scubadiving-skiathos): Diving in Skiathos waters is a unique experience.
 You will be able to dive with experienced guides on reefs, wrecks, caves such as the Cave of Poseidon with red corals and other attractions of the Aegean's seabed.

 * Go [mountain biking](http://enjoythessaly.com/activities/mountain-bike/581-mountain-biking-in-skiathos): During the months from May to October and any day of the week you can try mountain biking in Skiathos.
-Skiathos island although offers trails among lush vegetation with trails from 3-5 hours and starting point in the attitude of the No.3 bus route Skiathos - Koukounaries.
+Skiathos island offers trails among lush vegetation with trails from 3-5 hours.

 ## <a name="dodecanese"></a>Dodecanese